ARAVINDSEGAR/Cypress-ShopTalk-Aravind/README.md

 ### Setup & Installation

-1. **Clone the repository:**:
+1. **Clone the repository:**
-	git clone <your-repo-url>
+	git clone
-	cd <project-directory>
+	cd
-	or
-	**Download / extract the folder:**:
+	**Download / extract the folder:**
 	Download the folder and files provided via Email
 	Open terminal in the project directory

-2. **Install dependencies:**:
+2. **Install dependencies:**
 	npm install

 ### configuration

 1. Cypress config is found in *cypress.config.js*
-		1.1 baseUrl - for centralized base url setup for all tests.
+	1. baseUrl - for centralized base url setup for all tests.
-		1.2 screenshotOnRunFailure: true - enables automatic screenshot capture on failure.
+	2. screenshotOnRunFailure: true - enables automatic screenshot capture on failure.

 2. Fixtures such as *users.json* provide test data for various login scenarios.